MC-Kangan/Embedded-C-for-Microcontrollers-Individual-Project/README.md

 [Relevant files: smartlight.c/smartlight.h/main.c]

 A function called 'one_to_five' is defined in document 'smartlight.c'.
-The functions will turn off the LED between 1 am and 5 am, despite the surrounding lighting condition.
+The functions will turn off the LED between 1 am and 5 am, despite the surrounding lighting conditions.
 At 5 am, the comparator output is checked.
 If the surrounding is dark, the LED will turn on and if the surrounding is bright, the LED will remain off.
 At summer time, sunrise is possible to occur at 5 am.

 ----------------------------------------------------------------------------------